 Norfolk traveller sighting a Will o the Wisp on his way back from the pub

-The only real rule is that you should use a British root or garden vegetable (eg swede, turnip, marrow, magle-worzel, parsnip, large potato with eyes, etc) and attach accessories (limbs, noses, ears, hair etc) to taste.
+The only real rules are that you should use a British root or garden vegetable (eg swede, turnip, marrow, magle-worzel, parsnip, large potato with eyes, etc) and attach accessories (limbs, noses, ears, hair etc) to taste.
 Only non-veg material allowed is Googly Eyes and wooden cocktail sticks.
 Extra points for use of Organic Veg and home-grown.

-Pumpkins are permitted but being a recent American import, they are not encouraged, and commercially grown shop-bought pumpkins are discouraged as they are often full of farm chemicals.
+Pumpkins are reluctantly permitted but being a recent American import, they are not encouraged, and commercially grown shop-bought pumpkins are discouraged as they are often full of farm chemicals.

 Pumpkins are not encouraged